niktekusho/travis-builds-reporter-web/README.md

 # Related projects

-Checkout [travis-builds-reporter](https://github.com/niktekusho/travis-builds-reporter) for the core packages that made this app possible.
+Checkout [travis-builds-reporter](https://github.com/niktekusho/travis-builds-reporter) for the core packages that made this app possible. :v:

 # What's next?
 To do: